Menu

 You will be able to:

-• Analyze test results to determine the P-Value of the test and the items that make up the test
+• Use Excel to analyze test results to determine the P-Value of the test and the items that make up the test

 Workshop 5: How to Build Effective Performance Tests